Cyfraith Hywel: Edwardian conquest

+Legacy

-Welsh law after the Laws in Wales Acts
+History after the Laws in Wales Acts

 The last recorded case to be heard under Welsh law was a case concerning land in Carmarthenshire in 1540, four years after the 1536 Act had stipulated that only English law was to be used in Wales.
 Even in the 17th century in some parts of Wales there were unofficial meetings where points of dispute were decided in the presence of arbiters using principles laid down in Welsh law.

 Antiquarian interest in the laws continued, and in 1730 a translation by William Wotton was published.
 In 1841 Aneurin Owen edited an edition of the laws entitled Ancient laws and institutions of Wales, and was the first to identify the various Redactions, which he named the "Gwentian Code" (Cyfnerth), the "Demetian Code" (Blegywryd) and the "Venedotian Code" (Iorwerth).
 His edition was followed by a number of other studies in the late 19th and early 20th centuries.

+Commemorations

 Carmarthenshire County Council has set up the Hywel Dda Centre in Whitland, with an interpretative centre and garden to commemorate the original council.

+Contemporary Welsh Law

 Contemporary Welsh Law is a term applied to the body of primary and secondary legislation generated by the Senedd, according to devolved authority granted in the Government of Wales Act 2006.
 Each piece of Welsh legislation is known as an Act of the Senedd.
 The first legislation to be officially proposed was called the NHS Redress (Wales) Measure 2008.
 These powers have been effective since May, 2007.
 It is the first time in almost 500 years that Wales has had its own laws, since Cyfraith Hywel was abolished and replaced by English law through the Laws in Wales Acts, passed between 1535 and 1542 by King Henry VIII of England.

 There have been multiple calls from both Welsh academics and politicians however for a Wales justice system.

+Historical assessments

+Sara Elin Roberts of Aberystwyth University has described the Cyfraith Hywel as relatively modern for their focus on compensation over physical punishment as well as the relative level of freedom it granted women compared to other legal systems.

-In later fiction
+In popular culture

 Ellis Peters in The Cadfael Chronicles often uses the ancient Welsh laws.
 The novel called Monk's Hood mentions the Cyfraith Hywel (called Hywel Dda).
 A recognised son, born out of wedlock has an over-riding claim to his father's property.
 The manor is in Wales.
 His demand could be accepted because the manor, lying in Wales, is under Welsh law.